Bleuzen/FFaudioConverter/README.md

 You can find the latest version for Windows here: https://github.com/Bleuzen/FFaudioConverter/releases/download/v0.31.0/FFaudioConverter-0.31.0-win64.zip

 Just extract the zip file and run the .exe file in it.

-Since Windows is not my main os atm I will not promise that there will be a new build with every new release.